missakaherath/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 * The same approach was applied to 'installer', 'scheme_management' and 'construction_year' columns.

-* since there are a lot of unique values and top valued columns don't cover a majority of them, 'subvillage', 'scheme_name', 'wpt_name' columns were dropped.
+* Since there are a lot of unique values and top valued columns don't cover a majority of them, 'subvillage', 'scheme_name', 'wpt_name' columns were dropped.

 * Data in the columns with categorical, string valued data were converted to lower case to keep consistency in data.

 * 'date_recorded' column was changed to represent the number of days ('days_since_recorded') since the most recently recorded datetime, as more recently recorded pumps might be more likely to be functional.

-* since basin, lga, ward and region contain geographical information which is unlikely to be useful to the model, they will be removed
+* Since basin, lga, ward and region contain geographical information which is unlikely to be useful to the model, they will be removed

 * extraction_type, extraction_type_group and extraction_type_class contains similar information. therefore 'extraction_type', 'extraction_type_group' columns were removed.